 - The need for site excavation and backfilling

-We weren’t kidding when we said the downside to earth-sheltered homes is the construction cost.
+We weren’t kidding when we said the downside to earth homes is the construction cost.
 Paying up to 30 percent more could hurt your pockets.
 Still, living in an earth home can save money over time because it’s highly capable of maintaining comfortable indoor temperatures, it requires relatively low maintenance, and it costs less to insure.

-There’s a lot of factors to consider, but underground living ain’t so bad.
+There are a lot of factors to consider, but underground living ain’t so bad.
 We reckon the pros outweigh the cons, and it’s up to you if you’re willing to take on the road ahead, or should we say, dig your way down.

 Do you live underground and have expert tips to share?
 Let us know in the comments below!